 Do you know how to avoid traps and preserve the attorney client privilege as in-house counsel?
 That’s the topic Thompson Coburn attorney John Kingston will cover in his Oct.
 17 webinar, “Preserving the Attorney Client Privilege.”

-In this free TCLE webinar, Steve and John will give a comprehensive overview of the challenges in-house counsel face when seeking to invoke and preserve what has been described as the oldest of the privileges to common law: communications between attorneys and their clients.
+In this free TCLE webinar, John will give a comprehensive overview of the challenges in-house counsel face when seeking to invoke and preserve what has been described as the oldest of the privileges to common law: communications between attorneys and their clients.

 In general, communications between corporate counsel and their clients are protected from public exposure.
 But applying the privilege in the corporate context can present traps for the unwary.
-Steve and John will address privilege preservation issues uniquely relevant to in-house counsel:
+John will address privilege preservation issues uniquely relevant to in-house counsel:

 The webinar will address these issues and present a forum for addressing participant questions posed related to this thorny and evolving area of law.

 Although we would like to hear from you, we cannot represent you until we know that doing so will not create a conflict of interest.
 Also, we cannot treat unsolicited information as confidential.
 Accordingly, please do not send us any information about any matter that may involve you until you receive a written statement from us that we represent you (an ‘engagement letter’).

 By clicking the ‘ACCEPT’ button, you agree that we may review any information you transmit to us.
 You recognize that our review of your information, even if you submitted it in a good faith effort to retain us, and, further, even if you consider it confidential, does not preclude us from representing another client directly adverse to you, even in a matter where that information could and will be used against you.
 Please click the ‘ACCEPT’ button if you understand and accept the foregoing statement and wish to proceed.